-If you decide to stay longer in Prague then it is a good idea to look for a long-term apartment.
+If you decide to stay longer in Prague, then it is good to look for a long-term apartment.

-Look for ads in newspapers (Annonce.cz is largest catalogue of classified listings but only in Czech), contact real estate agencies and special agencies offering serviced apartments for long term rentals.
-You should keep in mind location, transport costs and how long you wish to stay when choosing somewhere to live.
-Rents vary depending on proximity to the center and whether the flat is furnished or not.
-A furnished apartment with room, bathroom, living room and kitchen usually costs around 13.000 CZK a month outside of the city centre.
-If you want to live in the centre then you will probably have to pay double this, around 30.000 CZK.
-With serviced apartments you can stay for a shorter term, based on daily, weekly or monthly rates.
-If you wish to rent an apartment from a real estate agency then you will need to sign for a lease of at least for 3 or 6 months and pay an agency fee (usually one month’s rent), plus 1 or 2 months deposit.
-If renting from a private person you will only need to pay a deposit.
-If you are staying for at least three months then this would be the best option as it is much cheaper, prices will be around 30 to 40 percent lower compared to staying in serviced sort term apartments.
-For long term rentals try Prague-Apartments, PragueHome.com or Spolubydlici.cz
+Look for ads in newspapers (Annonce.cz is the largest catalogue of classified listings but only in Czech), contact real estate agencies and special agencies offering serviced apartments for long term rentals.
+It would help if you kept in mind location, transport costs and how long you wish to stay when choosing somewhere to live.
+Rents vary depending on proximity to the centre and whether the flat is furnished or not.
+A furnished apartment with a room, bathroom, living room and kitchen usually costs around 13.000 CZK a month outside of the city centre.
+If you want to live in the centre, you will probably have to pay double this, around 30.000 CZK.
+You can stay for a shorter term with serviced apartments, based on daily, weekly or monthly rates.
+If you wish to rent an apartment from a real estate agency, you will need to sign for a lease of at least 3 or 6 months and pay an agency fee (usually one month’s rent), plus 1 or 2 months deposit.
+If renting from a private person, you will only need to pay a deposit.
+If you are staying for at least three months, then this would be the best option as it is much cheaper, prices will be around 30 to 40 percent lower compared to staying in serviced short term apartments.
+For long term rentals, try PragueHome.com or Spolubydlici.cz

 - AAA BYTY Václavské náměstí 62, tel.
 226 060 606/774 333 www.aaabyty.cz.
 This company can assist you with buying, renting or selling a flat, house and office.